eerrecart/Url.Handler/README.md

 Url handler library for .net

-This component works using filters to modify the original url provided, so in order to get this working you will need identify whats filters do you need.
+This component works using filters to modify the original url.

 ### Quick start
 ```csharp